Open archaeology, open source?

 The open science movement comprises a series of practices and principles intended to make research more accessible, transparent, and efficient.
 Although the concept of “open” is somewhat nebulous, in terms of its abstract definition and with regards to what real-world applications count as being open, one commonly-cited definition describes content that “can be freely used, modified, and shared by anyone for any purpose” (Open Knowledge Foundation 2015).
 This definition does not state what open is for, how to be open, or any sort of social or discursive framing behind the open movement.
 However, most open science advocates (including archaeologists, as elicited by Beck and Neylon (2012) and Marwick et al. (2017)) claim that they are motivated by a desire to facilitate novel research opportunities, make participation in scientific research more equitable, reclaim science as a public good, and enhance how findings are validated and legitimized.

 The idea that scientists should generally contribute to a public domain of knowledge without profit motive has led to open science being heralded as revolutionary, community-oriented, and anti-capitalist means of production.
 However, while open science does have the potential to effect radical change, this is not a given.
 The social and institutional contexts in which we do science is firmly embedded within capitalist and neoliberal power structures that reward individualistic competition and do little to actually encourage equitable and accessible research practices, and as such, make it difficult to fully embrace open science ideals (Mirowski 2018).
 Moreover, the open science movement, which is dominated by STEM disciplines, prioritizes a grossly simplified and asocial notion of what science is and entails.
 Namely, it considers science as the accumulation and assembly of a species-level understanding of the world, which is not held by any one individual but is stored in seemingly value-neutral and disembodied media, facts and observations.
-This is manifested by digital telecommunications systems that host files, document processes, facilitate co-working opportunities, and perform automated processes.
-However, these systems have become so emblematic of open science that the use of these tools and resources designed to support open science is often mistaken for actually doing open science.
+This is manifested by information and communication technologies that host files, document processes, facilitate co-working opportunities, and perform automated processes (e.g. digital repositories, reproducible notebooks, automated evaluation of research findings, systems for ensuring stable references to consistent identifiers, etc).

 2.3 Git and GitHub